Maksims/web-udp-public/README.md

 # Web UDP

 This repo is to **express public need** for potential **Web UDP** technology to enable server-client high-performance networking.
-And **shape the requirements** from existing needs and potential future appications.
+And **shape the requirements** from existing needs and potential future applications.
 To motivate W3C Members and browser vendors to start discussion and propose spec as a solution.

 PR's and discussions in [Issues](https://github.com/Maksims/web-udp-public/issues) are welcome.